• Skip to primary navigation

 Since he is younger his throwing and catching are not the greatest.
 Instead of me running all over the yard chasing the ball I grabbed a hula hoop.
 Then, it was funny how the math part rolled in, but I was counting to build his confidence.
 He reminded me that I was on the wrong number.
 One of his new math games is throwing the football and counting his way to 100.

-Match The Shapes
+Homeschool Preschool Match The Shapes

-Last but not least is a favorite shape game that I added to my list of fun homeschool games.
+Last but not least is a favorite shape game that I added to my list of fun homeschool preschool games.
 I bought a box of magnet shapes and instead of using them on the refrigerator we use them on a cookie tray.
 Once again, I went to the dollar tree bought a shape flashcards.
 I sit out a shape and he says the color and matches the shape on his tray.
 He is getting so good at it that I am barely needed anymore.
 We have been practicing his shapes for over year and now he see’s shapes everywhere.

 There are so many ways to teach kids and have fun.
 Making learning fun is important to me.
 Since I started to use my new keyboard with my computer my planning time has increased.